Characters of Kingdom Hearts: Donald Duck and Goofy

 In various games, Donald Duck and Goofy serve as the player's main computer-controlled partners.
-They are both depicted as members of Disney Castle's royal court; Donald is a magician who is proficient with a variety of offensive and supportive spells, and Goofy is a peaceful knights' captain who performs supportive and defensive techniques with a shield.
+They are depicted as members of Disney Castle's royal court; Donald is a magician proficient with various offensive and supportive spells, and Goofy is a peaceful knights' captain who wields a shield and can perform supportive and defensive techniques using it.
 In Kingdom Hearts, Donald and Goofy embark on a journey to find their missing king, with orders from a letter left by Mickey to find the Keyblade wielder.
-They accompany Sora for this reason, initially viewing him as little more than a means to track down the king, and reluctantly abandoning him upon the discovery that Riku is the rightful owner of Sora's Keyblade.
+They accompany Sora for this reason, initially viewing him as little more than a means to track down the king, and reluctantly abandoning him after learning that Riku is the rightful owner of Sora's Keyblade.
 However, both eventually grow to care for Sora as a friend and remain with him.
-The two are also unlockable characters for play in 358/2 Days's "Mission Mode".
+Donald and Goofy also appear as unlockable playable characters in 358/2 Days's "Mission Mode".